karmicdude/legacy-dotfiles/README.md

 # KarmicDude dotfiles #

-This repository contains a set of configuration files for the `bash` shell, `DE` and programs that I use most regularly.
+This repository contains a set of configuration files for `bash` and `fish` shells, [KDE Plasma Desktop][Plasma] and programs that I use most regularly.

-My favorite OS is [Arch Linux][Arch Linux] and [Plasma][Plasma] en (now), so package names and config paths are relevant for it and may a bit differ for other distros.
+My favorite OS is [Arch Linux][Arch Linux], so package names and config paths are relevant for it and may a bit differ for other distros.

 In addition, I use two workstations (PC and a laptop), which have slightly differences in the configs.
 So some configs are separated for use on different devices.